shiva78567/Shiva-jee1234/README.md

 Overall, this project was a great learning experience that helped me improve my web development skills and gain a better understanding of the technologies involved.

 ## 🚀 About Me
 Hi there!
-I am Shiva jee, a final year computer science undergraduate with specialization in Artificial Intelligence at Motilal nehru national institute of technology allahabad .
+I am Shiva jee, a final year computer science undergraduate with specialization in Computer science field  at Motilal nehru national institute of technology allahabad .
 I have a strong passion for software development, and Artificial Intelligence.

 I'm proficient in C, C++, Java, and Python programming languages.
 I also have expertise in Data Structures and Algorithms.
 Besides, I am a Full-stack Web Developer who is familiar with front-end development technologies like HTML, CSS, JavaScript, and React, and also back-end development with Node.js, Express.js, and MongoDB.